dashbitco/nimble_parsec/README.md

 `NimbleParsec` is a simple and fast library for parser combinators.

-Combinators are built during runtime and compile into multiple clauses with binary matching.
+Combinators are built during runtime and compiled into multiple clauses with binary matching.
 This provides the following benefits:

   * Performance: since it compiles to binary matching, it leverages